Toyota Belta: Singapore

 In Singapore, the Vios was sold in the base model J, the mid-level E and the top-of-the-line G trim levels, and later the TRD Sportivo model.
+All models have ABS with Electronic Brake Distribution (EBD) and Brake Assist (BA).
+As before, the sedan was sourced from Thailand.

-The J trim is the lowest version and comes standard with a CD/MP3/WMA player with 4 speakers, keyless entry, ABS/EBD/BA (on front disc brakes only), driver-only SRS airbag and interior fabric with dark grey colour seats.
+Initially available with either manual or automatic gearbox, the J trim is the lowest version and comes standard with a CD/MP3/WMA player with 4 speakers, keyless entry, driver-only SRS airbag and interior fabric with dark grey colour seats.

 The E trim is the only manual variant after the local dealer discontinued the manual J variant in Singapore.
 The E Classic includes an additional SRS airbag for the front passenger and side moulding.
 There is another variant of the E trim known as the Elegance that includes leather seats and fog lights.

-The G trim is the top-of-the-line version available in Singapore and comes with an automatic transmission.
-The G trim adds optitron meters with multi-information display, four-wheel disc brakes, and 60:40 split foldable rear seats.
+The G trim is the top-of-the-line version available in Singapore and only came with an automatic transmission.
+The G has standard Optitron meters with multi-information display, steering wheel with audio switches, leather-wrapped steering wheel and gear knob, four-wheel disc brakes, and 60:40 split foldable rear seats.

 Optional "Sport" and “Racing” bodykit were offered in late 2008 featuring aftermarket alloy wheels, red stitching on the leather seats and floor mats, gear knob, brushed studded pedals and badging to denote these models in its special run.
 These were available as optional extras by the Toyota dealership in Singapore (Borneo Motors).
 With the facelift in 2011, three colours were added – Grey Metallic (1G3), Attitude Black Mica (211) and Blackish Red Mica (3R0) – to make 7 colours in total.
-In December 2012, Borneo Motors (Singapore) introduced a "Sportivo" variant based on the E grade, consisting of a TRD sports kit and 15” TRD multi-spoke alloy rims.
+In December 2012, Borneo Motors (Singapore) introduced a "Sportivo" variant based on the E grade, consisting of a TRD sports kit and 15-inch TRD multi-spoke alloy wheels.
 Trims were also split into LX Classic and LX Elegance for the J and E variants.
 These were offered as a cost effective measure for customers who wanted the variant in base form or with extras such as leather seats, piano black interior trims and solar film.
 In 2013, only the E grade remained in the lineup for the Vios.